slagyr/speclj/README.md

 #ClojureScript

 ## File Structure
 All your `speclj` code should go into a a directory named `spec` at the root of your project.
-Conventionally, the `spec` directory will mirror the `src` directory structure except that all the `spec` files will have the '_spec.clj' postfix.
+Conventionally, the `spec` directory will mirror the `src` directory structure except that all the `spec` files will have the '_spec.cljs' postfix.

 	| sample_project
 	|-- project.clj